dewith/sparkify_postgres/README.md

 ## Results 📣

-- In the project I studied in detail the predictor variables and their relationships with the target variable.
+In the project I studied in detail the predictor variables and their relationships with the target variable.
 Based on the exploratory analysis I found that the variables that best predict the price of a property are the surface area_covered and the number of bathrooms.
-An average error of 49k USD was achieved with the best model (XGBoost), which is equivalent to 16.8% average error.:
+An average error of 49k USD was achieved with the best model (XGBoost), which is equivalent to 16.8% average error:

 |testing accuracy score|testing F1 score|
 |--------|--------|
 | 0.8387 | 0.8229 |

-- Churns relate to users who have received more advertisements, disliked songs more often than liked, and registered more recently.
+Churns relate to users who have received more advertisements, disliked songs more often than liked, and registered more recently.

 <img src="feature_importance.png" width=500>

 ### Next steps 💡